odea-project/qAlgorithms/report/report.md

 of any dimension deviate by more than a defined value.
 The tests are limited to eight because their results are stored in a single byte.
 If conditions override other tests, such as 0b11111111 being set if a highest-priority condition applies, more bin properties can be stored.
+However, at 256 possible different results, it is most likely too imprecise to work with more simultaneous test criteria.
+The limit to eight values is a design choice to encourage the user to focus on essential properties and limit the amount of high-overlap bins.
 The makeBinSelection function uses the test byte to return a vector containing all bins for which at least one criteria is true. printBinSelection then returns all bin specified by the vector and